stacks-network/docs/src/pages/write-smart-contracts/overview.md

 ## Explore more

-For language details, references and more, check out the following:
+For language details and references, check out the following:

 [@page-reference | grid]
 | /write-smart-contracts/principals, /write-smart-contracts/values, /references/language-overview